bp currently operates large, modern refineries in Cherry Point, Washington; Whiting, Indiana; and Toledo, Ohio.

-They produce a wide range of fuels, petrochemicals and lubricants to serve America's highway, air and rail transportation needs, for home, commercial and institutional heating, and for power generation and use by industry.
+They produce a wide range of fuels and lubricants to serve America's highway, air and rail transportation needs, for home, commercial and institutional heating, and for power generation and use by industry.

-BP’s Whiting refinery, its largest anywhere in the world, is constructing a new naphtha hydrotreating unit that will significantly reduce the amount of sulfur in its fuels.
-The new unit will be operational in 2020.
+bp’s Whiting refinery, its largest anywhere in the world, is constructing a new naphtha hydrotreating unit that will significantly reduce the amount of sulfur in its fuels.
+The new unit became operational in 2020.

 At the bp-Husky refinery, the team recently completed a significant maintenance turnaround to improve reliability and has commissioned two projects to help reduce the environmental impact of its operations.